During / After Surgery

 Once your LASIK evaluation is complete, you are ready to undergo LASIK surgery on the scheduled day.
-You will arrive at the office prepared to spend approximately three hours with us and arrangements must be made for someone to drive you home.
-You will also need to dress comfortably (i.e. dress warm, our laser surgical suite ranges between 66-70 degrees), and keep your personal possessions to a minimum since you will be moving several times to different locations within the office on the day of your procedure.
+You will arrive at the office prepared to spend approximately three hours with us.
+Arrangements must be made for someone to drive you home.
+You will also need to dress comfortably and warm–our laser surgical suite ranges between 66-70 degrees Fahrenheit.
+Keep your personal possessions to a minimum since you will be moving several times to different locations within the office on the day of your procedure.
 Any additional testing or measurements will be obtained if needed.
 You will be given the option of taking a mild sedative before being escorted back to the surgical area.

 In preparation for your Custom IntraLASIK procedure, you will be brought into the surgery suite and given the first of several doses of numbing eye drops.
 A technician will prepare and clean the area around your eye.
 You are placed in a comfortable chair in the reclined position and more anesthetic drops will be administered until you are ready for the procedure.

 Dr. Tylock and his highly trained staff are focused on two things – performing their job to the best of their abilities and making you comfortable before, during, and after your LASIK procedure.
 By this time the anesthetic drops have done their job of numbing your eye(s) and the sedative you were given earlier has taken effect.
 Our staff will guide you step by step through the procedure.

 The IntraLASIK flap is made on the WaveLight® FS200 Femtosecond Laser, the most advanced femtosecond available in the world.
 A small retaining device is placed around the edges of your eyelid to keep them open and prevent blinking.
 During the creation of the flap it is normal for your vision to gray out or go dark, and you may also feel some pressure.
 We ask that you lie still and not talk during this amazing 6 second procedure while the flap is being made.